Long Melford to Lavenham railway walk

 Start: Melford Hall car park, grid ref: TL867462

-Visit magnificent Melford Hall if you have the time - home of the Hyde Parker family for many years, or have a coffee in the tea-room before you start.
-Then starting from the Melford Hall car park, turn right out of the gate, and keeping to the same side of the road, walk 200-300 yds passing the 'Hare' Pub until reaching the Cherry Lane Garden Centre.
-Entering the garden centre bear right just past the building entrance and look for the public footpath sign.
+Before you start, if you have the time, visit magnificent Melford Hall - home of the Hyde-Parker family, or have a coffee in the tea room .
+Then starting from the Melford Hall car park, turn right out of the gate, and keeping to the same side of the road, walk 600 metres until reaching until reaching the Cherry Lane Garden Centre.
+Entering the garden centre walk just past the building entrance and look for the public footpath sign in front of you.
 This is known as Hare Drift.

 The line (single track with passing places) from Melford to Bury St Edmunds, via Lavenham, opened in 1865 and closed to passenger traffic in 1961.
 Long Melford Railway station building still exists, (now a private house) and is at the far end of Long Melford High Street on the right hand side.
 For those of you who appreciate old steam railways and their history, here is a 1957 picture of a train leaving Melford Station in full steam.